aukspot/dles/README.md

 - [sedecordle](https://sedecordle.com) - Solve 16 wordles at the same time.
 You have 21 guesses.
 - [Semantle](https://semantle.com) - Guess words to see how close they are to the secret word semantically, eventually guessing the secret word.
 - [Sexaginta-quattuordle](https://64ordle.au/?mode=daily) - Solve 64 Wordle puzzles at the same time.
+- [Shrinkle](https://shrinkle.org) - Remove letters and make new words until you find the hidden phrase.
 - [Shuffalo](https://www.newyorker.com/puzzles-and-games-dept/shuffalo) - Make a word using all the letters on the wheel, adding a new letter after each correct guess.
 - [Silly Little Codes](https://playsillylittlegames.com/codes) - Guess the word or phrase represented by today's code.
 - [Slate - Pears](https://slate.com/games/pears) - Make words using the letters around the pear.
 Every 4 words, reveal the pear and try to make the longest word.